Structures of Directory in Operating System

 In general graph directory structure, cycles are allowed within a directory structure where multiple directories can be derived from more than one parent directory.

-The main problem with this kind of directory structure is to calculate total size or space that has been taken by the files and directories.
+The main problem with this kind of directory structure is to calculate the total size or space that has been taken by the files and directories.

 - It allows cycles.